-The Te Marua Water Treatment Plant received an A1 grading this year and Waterloo maintained a B grading (the highest grading available for a nonchlorinated supply).
+The gradings of the water treatment plants at 1 July 2006 will be maintained, except for the plants that will be graded during the year.
+The Te Marua Water Treatment Plant received an A1 grading this year and Waterloo maintained a B grading (the highest grading available for a non-chlorinated supply).
 The Wainuiomata Water Treatment Plant maintained its A1 grading.
 Gear Island has yet to be graded under the new 2003 grading rules.

+Vegetation management and pest control measures will be carried out in Greater Wellington Water's water supply catchments, in accordance with the Forestry Management Plan and within a budget of \$170,000, so that the treatment plants receive good-quality water.
 Vegetation management and pest control measures were carried out by staff and contractors in the catchment.
 Actual cost of the work was \$156,000.
 Untreated water showed no abnormal levels of cryptosporidium, giardia or ecoli.

-An annual business report was published by 30 November containing the required information.
+Customers will be provided with a business report by 30 November 2006, which will include the following information: An annual business report was published by 30 November containing the required information.
 It was distributed to customers and other interested parties.